You're a family in Illinois

 That's a new car.
 Or a year's college costs.
 Or a year of mortgage payments.

-- The state's pension funds are short $97 billion.
+- The state's pension funds are short more than $97 billion.

-- But there's also at least $54 billion in unfunded retiree health care costs for state employees.
+- There's also at least $54 billion in unfunded retiree health care costs for state employees.

 Who is responsible for paying this debt?
 The people of Illinois.